 The Chicago Home Rule Municipal Soft Drink Retailers' Occupation Tax allows the city to collect a 3.0% tax on gross receipts from sellers of soft drinks (soda water, carbonated water, colas and drinks containing less than 50% juice).
-It includes sales from vending machines but excludes fountain drinks.
-The state collects this revenue and distributes it to Chicago. $(65 \ ILCS \ 5/8-11-6b(b))$
+It includes sales from vending machines but excludes fountain drinks, which are taxed separately.
+The state collects this revenue and distributes it to Chicago.

-(City of Chicago Municipal Code, Chapter 3-45-040)
+(65 ILCS 5/8-11-6b(b)) (City of Chicago Municipal Code, Chapter 3-45-040)